 8.5 Review

-The appeal officer/advisory board will review the written letter of appealfrom the student and materials from the original hearing.
+The appeal officer/advisory board will review the written appeal documentation/response to appeal from the student(s) and materials from the original hearing, including the recording.
 In reviewing the appropriateness of sanctions, the student’s entire conduct file may be considered.
-After reviewing these materials, the appeal officer/advisory board may decide to do one of the following:
+After reviewing these materials, the appeal officer may decide to do one of the following:

-a) Issue a decision based solely on the written materials,
+a) Issue a decision based solely on the evidence,

-b) Issue a decision based on a review of written materials and discussion with the involved principals,
+b) Issue a decision based on a review of evidence and discussion with the involved principals,

 c) Recall one or more witnesses,

-d) Return the case to the body conducting the original hearing for presentation of new evidence and reconsideration of the decision and/or sanctions.
+d) Return the case to the hearing officer conducting the original hearing for presentation of new evidence and reconsideration of the decision and/or sanctions.

 8.6 Decision/Sanction

-When the accused student makes the appeal, the appeal officer/advisory board may uphold or lessen the original decision/sanction, but not increase the sanctions/actions imposed by the hearing officer.
-The decision on the appeal will generally be made within 10 business days of receipt of the appeal, but may take longer during university recesses or in the event of complex cases, or when an advisory board has been appointed to make an appeal recommendation.
+When the reporting student appeals, the appeal officer may uphold or change the original decision/sanction.
+When the responding student appeals, the appeal officer may not increase the sanctions/actions imposed by the hearing officer.
+The decision on the appeal will generally be made within 10 business days of receipt of the appeal, but may take longer during University recesses or in the event of complex cases.

-8.7 Appeals by Accuser

-An appeal by the accuser may only be allowed when it is alleged that the accuser was the subject of a Title IX violation, including sexual assaults, as defined in this code.
-In some cases, an accuser’s appeal could result in a different decision and/ or stronger sanctions than originally imposed.

-8.8 Rehearing Requests for Cases Resulting in Suspension or Expulsion
+8.7 Rehearing Requests for Cases Resulting in Suspension or Expulsion

-Any student who is suspended or expelled has the right to request a reconsideration of the case based on new or contradictory evidence that was not available at the time of the original decision, and/or evidence that the student was not afforded due process as outlined in this Code.
+Any student who is suspended or expelled has the right to request a reconsideration of the case based on new or contradictory evidence that was not available at the time of the original hearing, and/or evidence that the student was not afforded due process as outlined in this Code.
 A request for reconsideration of the case should be submitted to the Vice Provost.
 Information that may be considered may include police reports, transcripts of legal proceedings and the outcome of any civil or criminal proceeding directly related to the appeal.

 Special Circumstances and Conditions